center-for-threat-informed-defense/m3tid/docs/components/tne.rst

 Test & Evaluation
 ==================

 This section outlines the key components that have been identified for the Test & Evaluation dimension as well as maturity levels within the components.
 These components and levels form the basis for assessing how threat informed an organization’s T&E program is.
 This assessment can be conducted using the companion spreadsheet published with this white paper.

 Type of Testing
 ----------------

+Are cybersecurity tests focused on helping defenders improve against prioritized threats?

 1. None
 2. Security Control / Risk Assessment (reactive, compliance-focused)